manuelcasanova/mapbox_practice/README.md

-Button to clear filters

 Logic to filter rides my rides

 If ride is in the past.
 Show a note.
+(MISSING in MY RIDES)

 DONE

+Button to clear filters

 Logic to filter rides on rides/public

 Add a message, this ride has no map.
 The map might have been deleted by the owner.

-Show hoy many riders joined a ride - DONE
+Show hoy many riders joined a ride

-Join a ride (privately or not) - DONE
+Join a ride (privately or not)

 Add rides created by other user to my rides if I'm following them